Port Control Protocol: PCP as a solution

 the incoming connection.
-RFC6887 states, that PCP does not provide any rendezvous function and this has to been done in an application-specific manner, like using external nameservice servers.
+RFC6887 states, that PCP does not provide any rendezvous function and this has to be done in an application-specific manner, like using external nameservice servers.

 History

 PCP was standardized in 2013 as a successor to Apple's NAT Port Mapping Protocol (NAT-PMP), sharing similar protocol concepts and packet formats with it.
 As one of the design differences, NAT-PMP is pretty much limited to the deployment on consumer-grade devices, while PCP is designed to also support carrier-grade equipment.
 Since 2005, NAT-PMP has been implemented in various Apple products.

 PCP relates to the Internet Gateway Device Protocol (UPnP IGD), which was standardized in 2001 as part of the UPnP specification.
 While the UPnP IGD is complex and tailored toward manual configuration, PCP is designed for simplicity and automated use within software applications.
 The NAT-PMP specification contains a list of the problems with UPnP IGD that prompted the creation of NAT-PMP, and subsequently, its successor PCP.